Dave-team/Knowledge-base/Priorities.md

 Pick up good habits from the knowledge base and make these my own.
 This is not about doing it all at once, pick a few to actively work on for the next weeks/months.
 - Affirm these habits and visualize implementing them in detail on a daily basis, both in relaxing and in stressful times.
 Visualize being the person of your design and how that person acts in challenging situations.
 Then practice that (fake confidence if needed) until it becomes natural.
 - Force regular mindful breaks.
 When relaxed to change the structure of the brain.
-When overwhelmed to ground myself, avoid spiralling and to take better next actions.
+When not aware to accept, let go and move on.
+Be aware and breath.
 - Reflect on my performance against the habits / philosophy regularly and adjust where necessary.
 How did I behave?
 Why?
 What can be done better?
 What lessons can I learn from this?
 Potentially journal about this.

 ## General Reminders